code-423n4/2023-03-aragon/README.md

 ## Tests

-You can find some [test DAOs here](https://github.com/aragon/osx/blob/develop/dummy_daos.json) if you’re looking to get started with testing.
+If you're looking to get started with testing, please visit [app.aragon.org](https://app.aragon.org/) and connect to the Goerli network.
+You will see  DAOs for testing.

 To run tests, run these commands in your terminal: